High-energy neutrinos from choked-jet supernovae: Searches and implications: Conclusions

 Previous studies indicated that most astrophysical neutrino sources should be optically thick to gamma rays \cite{Murase:2015xka}.
-Among promising gamma-ray dark candidates, core-collapse supernovae with jets choked by surrounding materials are especially interesting~\cite{Murase:2013ffa,Tamborra:2015fzv,Senno:2015tsn}, as they 1) naturally explain the potential connections between SNe Ib/c, hypernovae, and classical, LL, and UL GRBs, and 2) are efficient in producing HE astrophysical neutrinos.
+Among promising gamma-ray dark candidates, core-collapse supernovae with jets choked by surrounding materials are especially interesting~\cite{Murase:2013ffa,Tamborra:2015fzv,Senno:2015tsn}, as they 1) naturally explain the potential connections between SNe Ib/c; hypernovae; and classical, LL, and UL GRBs, and 2) are efficient in producing HE astrophysical neutrinos.

 In this paper, we studied whether cjSNe can be the dominant source contributing to the diffuse astrophysical neutrinos detected by IceCube.
-We used the unbinned-maximum-likelihood method to search for the associations between IceCube neutrinos and SNe Ib/c.
-Compared to existing searches, our analysis takes advantage of 10 years of IceCube neutrino data.
+We used the unbinned maximum-likelihood method to search for the associations between IceCube neutrinos and SNe Ib/c.
+Compared to existing searches, our analysis takes advantage of ten years of IceCube neutrino data.
 We also collected SNe Ib/c from publicly available supernova catalogs covering the same period.
 Importantly, for the first time, we looked for the neutrino signals of physical cjSN models in IceCube data.
-These models take into account a variety of time-dependent cooling processes for cosmic rays and mesons in LP GRBs, which are well-motivated but have never been constrained by data.
+These models take into account a variety of time-dependent cooling processes for cosmic rays and mesons in LP GRBs, which are well motivated but have never been constrained by data.

 For all the cjSN models we considered, our single-source analysis (Fig.~\ref{fig:p_values}) and stacking analysis (Table~\ref{tab:p_value}) found no significant correlation between the muon-track events and any SNe Ib/c in our source sample with respect to the backgrounds.
-Thus, we put upper limits on, $\mathcal{E}_{\rm CR}$, the total energy budget of cosmic rays and, $f_{\rm jet}$, the fraction of SNe Ib/c that has choked jets pointing to us for different cjSN models.
-Our 10-year limit improves the prior 1-year limit in Ref.~\cite{Senno:2017vtd} by more than an order of magnitude (Fig.~\ref{fig:fj_Ecr}).
-Moreover, the limits of both parameters are generally sensitive to the efficiency of a cjSN model in producing detectable neutrinos by IceCube (see the right panel of \cref{fig:sb_spec}), which can vary by a factor up to $\sim 5$ among the models we consider.
+Thus, we put upper limits on, $\mathcal{E}_{\rm CR}$, the total energy budget of cosmic rays, and $f_{\rm jet}$, the fraction of SNe Ib/c that has choked jets pointing to us for different cjSN models.
+Our ten-year limit improves the prior one-year limit in Ref.~\cite{Senno:2017vtd} by more than an order of magnitude (Fig.~\ref{fig:fj_Ecr}).
+Moreover, the limits of both parameters are generally sensitive to the efficiency of a cjSN model in producing detectable neutrinos by IceCube (see the right panel of \cref{fig:sb_spec}), which can vary by a factor of up to $\sim 5$ among the models we consider.